zipvilization/Zipvilization/world/time/index.md

 | State | 4,194,304 blocks |
 | Kingdom | 8,388,608 blocks |

-These values represent accumulated development from the beginning of the territorial history.
+These values represent accumulated development from the beginning of territorial history.

 They are not independent timers that all begin from zero when a new territorial level becomes possible.

-Conceptually:

-**Farm**

-`8 cycles`

-`524,288 blocks`
+The progression is:

+**Farm** — 8 cycles — 524,288 blocks
 ↓

-**City**

-additional development
+**City** — additional development — 2,097,152 blocks cumulative

-`2,097,152 blocks cumulative`

 ↓

-**State**

-additional development
+**State** — additional development — 4,194,304 blocks cumulative

-`4,194,304 blocks cumulative`

 ↓

-**Kingdom**

-additional development
+**Kingdom** — additional development — 8,388,608 blocks cumulative

-`8,388,608 blocks cumulative`

-The larger structure inherits the development that came before it.

 > **Territorial maturity is cumulative.**

 ---

-# Capacity and maturity are different
+# Capacity and Maturity Are Different

 This distinction is fundamental.

 SOLUM determines territorial capacity.

-Canonical time determines territorial development.
+Canonical Time determines territorial development.

 Therefore:

-`ENOUGH SOLUM ≠ MATURE TERRITORY`
+> **ENOUGH SOLUM ≠ MATURE TERRITORY**

 A Colonist may acquire enough SOLUM to support City-scale Territory immediately.

-That does not create a mature City immediately.
+That does not create a Mature City immediately.

 Likewise, acquiring State-scale or Kingdom-scale capacity does not purchase the history required for those Territories to mature.

 > **Land can be acquired.**
 >
-> **Elapsed canonical time cannot.**
+> **Elapsed canonical Time cannot.**

 This prevents economic capacity from collapsing the temporal structure of the world.

 ---

-# Blocks remain canonical
+# Blocks Remain Canonical

-The values above are expressed in blocks deliberately.
+The maturity values are expressed in blocks deliberately.

 Human time depends on actual blockchain block production.

-Therefore hours, days, months, or years may be useful estimates, but they remain translations.
+Hours, days, months, or years may therefore be useful estimates, but they remain translations.

 The canonical maturity conditions are:

-`524,288 blocks`

-`2,097,152 blocks`

-`4,194,304 blocks`

-`8,388,608 blocks`

-not a fixed number of human days.
+- **Farm:** 524,288 blocks
+- **City:** 2,097,152 blocks
+- **State:** 4,194,304 blocks
+- **Kingdom:** 8,388,608 blocks

 > **Blocks define development.**
 >
 > **Clock time describes it.**

-If network conditions change, the human-time estimate may change.
+If network timing changes, the Human-time estimate may change.

 The canonical block requirement does not.

 ---

-# Territorial time is cumulative
+# Territorial Time Is Cumulative

 Higher territorial structures do not begin in a world with no past.